DamonSharkovsky/damonsharkovsky.github.io/_tabs/about.md

 - Maintaining a personal blog using Jekyll for technical writing and portfolio showcase
 - Experimenting with Linux environments and scripting
-- Deepening understanding of hardware and computer systems
+- Web Development (HTML, CSS, JS)

 ## Future Goals

 - Exploring cybersecurity fundamentals and ethical hacking
+- Deepening understanding of hardware and computer systems

 I aim to build a body of work that reflects genuine curiosity, technical skill, and a mindset of continuous improvement.